 7.3 Multicast-Broadcast User Service

 An “MBMS user service”-like layer is expected to be provided by MBSF and MBSTF.
 The 5MBS User Service enables applications.
-It presents a complete service offering, or a set of APIs to the end-user and allows the end-user to activate or deactivate reception of the service.
+It presents a complete service offering to an end-user, via a set of APIs that allows the 5MBS Client to activate or deactivate reception of the service.
 When delivering content to a 5MBS Client, the MBSTF uses one or more 5MBS Delivery Functions.

 Figure 7.3-1 depicts a potential solution for functional entities in MBSF and MBSTF to support 5G Multicast-Broadcast user service.